 Your Red Lentil and Butternut Squash Dahl is ready!
 What a bright and lovely dinner bowl it is!
 It tastes wonderful on any cold autumn or winter evening.

-If you’re looking for more ideas of comforting food for cold days, have a look at our other recipes:
+If you’re looking for more ideas for comforting food for cold days, have a look at our other recipes:

 Red Lentil and Butternut Squash Dahl